 However, more difficult mitgation may also be required.
 Issues that will usually require professional assistance:

 - Tree root issues

-After your home is tested, you will receive communication regarding deficiencies in your line.
+After your home is tested, you will receive communication from the city detailing any deficiencies in your sewer line.
 (Since most homes in the Bay Area have relatively old sewer systems, most homes will have some sort of deficiency to fix.)
-The most important thing to do is follow the directions given and ensure you have fixed any issues by the given deadline.
+It is important to follow the instructions y0u receive and ensure any issues have been remediated by the stipulated deadline.

-Our team is happy to help translate and make sense of any issues reported in the notification you have received.
-We also offer video inspection, trenchless sewer repair services, and more.
-For individual assistance, get in touch with the experts at Pipe Spy.
+Our team is happy to help remediate any issues reported in the notification you receive.
+We also offer video inspection, trenchless sewer repair services, and private sewer lateral replacement.
+For personal assistance, please contact us at Pipe Spy.